China to remove some import, export tariffs including alternative feed meals

 It will also further cut most-favoured-nation tariffs on 298 information technology products from July 2019.
 The statement did not give details.

-China’s economic growth slowed to 6.5 percent in the third quarter, the weakest pace since the global financial crisis and is expected to slow further next year amid the trade war with the United States.
+China’s economic growth slowed to 6.5% in the third quarter, the weakest pace since the global financial crisis and is expected to slow further next year amid the trade war with the United States.

-(This story has been published from a wire agency feed without modifications to the text.
-Only the headline has been changed)

 More From Politics »